bateman-research/domain-phylo/README.md

 ### Input files

 1. Download (e.g. from Pfam) or create HMM models (with HMMER) for the protein domains of interest, such as the example file `BRF1.hmm`.
+It is also possible to use a single domain sequence in FASTA format.

 2. Create a list of species and associated proteome IDs from UniProt, similar to the one provided in this repository in `tol_species.tsv`.